 There are many English Golden Retriever breeders in the US but choosing the right one can be extremely difficult.
-There are four primary reasons to choose Summer Brook Acres: (1)the quality of our adult dogs, (2) how we raise our puppies, (3) the openness and integrity of our program, and (4) the quality, method, and results of our training program.
+There are four primary reasons so many have chosen to work with Summer Brook Acres: (1)the quality of our adult dogs, (2) how we raise our puppies, (3) the openness and integrity of our program, and (4) the quality, method, and results of our training program.
 See our 10 Week Video page to really appreciate our trained puppies!

 Quality English Golden Retrievers

 We focus on breeding dogs with fantastic temperaments and great health clearances.
 In fact, none of our Goldens have hips scores lower than the equivalent of OFA “good”.

 Of course, the quality of our dogs goes beyond looks, but the beauty of our dogs is what most people notice about Summer Brook first.
 Pictures and titles give a good idea, but more importantly, people think our dogs are beautiful in person.
 Our boys, in particular, have titles that prove their beauty and go beyond what almost all other imports have earned in the U.S. We are also very active in obedience trials.
 Many of our dogs have advanced obedience titles.
 All of them have at least a CGC.

 Read our Dog Titles page to see what the different titles mean.
 This page also talks about which titles are easiest to get and which ones are the most meaningful.
 Many breeders have titles that can be rather misleading.
 I think most people are surprised to learn which titles mean something and which titles are earned by little more than paying money.

 Our Puppy Raising Method